 Foreign currency transactions are translated into the functional currency using average exchange rates applicable to the period in which the transactions take place and where the syndicate considers these to be a reasonable approximation of the transaction rate.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from translation at the period end of monetary assets and liabilities denominated in foreign currencies are recognised in the statement of comprehensive income.
-Non-monetary items recorded at historical cost in foreign currencies are translated using the exchange rate on the date of the initial transaction.
+Non-monetary items recorded at historical cost in foreign currencies are translated in the statement of comprehensive income using the average rates, and the spot rate is used for the balance sheet.